pldn/LDWizard-old/README.md

 ## 4. System Features

 The basic LDWizard will consist out of 4 basic components:
- - The upload/input component, for uploading the to be transformed csv and a possible tranformation script.
+ - The upload/input component, for uploading the to be transformed csv and a possible transformation script.
  - Wizard GUI component, GUI components that will handle one or multiple transformation processes.
  - Download/export component, For downloading/exporting the linked data and transformation script to your local file system.
  - Upload/publish component, For uploading/publishing the linked data and transformation script on the web.